idlab-discover/masters-wasi-spi/guests/oled-screen/README.md

     This component handles the low-level hardware interactions.
 It communicates directly with the host's SPI and GPIO interfaces to control the display.
 It exposes a high-level `graphics` interface to other Wasm components, providing functions like `set-pixel`, `clear`, and `present`.
 It effectively abstracts the hardware away from the application logic.

 2.  **`pacman` (The Application)**
     A pure software component that implements a Pacman animation logic.
 It depends on the `pmod-oled-driver` to actually visualize the game state.
-It does not know *how* to talk to SPI/GPIO; it simply asks the driver to "draw a yellow pixel here."
+It does not know *how* to talk to SPI/GPIO; it simply asks the driver to "draw a pixel here."

     > **Demo:**
     >